Theodore Ziolkowski

 Theodore Ziolkowski (September 30, 1932 – December 5, 2020) was a scholar in the fields of German studies and comparative literature.
 He coined the term "fifth gospel genre".

 Early life

 Theodore J. Ziolkowski was born on September 30, 1932, in Birmingham, Alabama, to Cecilia (née Jankowski) and Mieczysław Ziółkowski, second-generation and first-generation Polish immigrants to the United States.
-He received a Bachelor of Arts from Duke University in 1951, a Master of Arts from Duke University in 1952 and, following studies at the University of Innsbruck on a Fulbright Fellowship, his Ph.D from Yale University in 1957.
+He received a Bachelor of Arts from Duke University in 1951, a Master of Arts from Duke University in 1952 and, following studies at the University of Innsbruck on a Fulbright Fellowship, his Ph.D. from Yale University in 1957.

 Personal life

 Ziolkowski married Yetta Goldstein in 1951.
 Together they had two sons, Jan and Eric.

 Career

-Following appointments at Yale and Columbia, he was called to Princeton University as professor of German in 1964.
-In 1969 he was appointed Class of 1900 Professor of German and Comparative Literature and, from 1979 to 1992, Dean of the Graduate School.
+The connection of literature, religion, and law constituted his work.
+Following appointments at Yale University and Columbia University, he was called to Princeton University as professor of German in 1964.
+In 1969, he was appointed Class of 1900 Professor of German and Comparative Literature and, from 1979 to 1992, Dean of the Graduate School.
 From 2001 to his death, he was professor emeritus.
-A past president of the Modern Language Association (1985) and visiting professor at several universities (Yale, CUNY, Rutgers, Bristol, Munich, Lueneburg), he received many awards for his books and honors in the United States and abroad, including the Goethe-Medaille of the Goethe-Institut, the Jacob-und-Wilhelm Grimm Preis (DAAD), the Forschungspreis of the Alexander von Humboldt Foundation, the Bundesverdienstkreuz (1.
+A past president of the Modern Language Association (1985) and visiting professor at several universities (Yale University, City University of New York, Rutgers University, the University of Bristol, LMU Munich, Leuphana University of Lüneburg), he received many awards for his books and honors in the United States and abroad, including the Goethe-Medaille of the Goethe-Institut, the Jacob-und-Wilhelm Grimm Preis (DAAD), the Forschungspreis of the Alexander von Humboldt Foundation, the Bundesverdienstkreuz (1.
 Klasse) of the Federal Republic of Germany, and the D.Phil.h.c. from the University of Greifswald.

 He was a member of the American Philosophical Society and the American Academy of Arts and Sciences.
 He was also a corresponding member of the Austrian Akademie der Wissenschaften, the Göttingen Akademie der Wissenschaften, and the Deutsche Akademie fur Sprache und Dichtung.